Dyscalculia in Children and Adults

 Neurodevelopmental Movement - NeuroMature

-The STNR reflex, if retained, can also interfere with vertical eye tracking, making it extremely difficult to read columns of numbers.
+According to the Institute of Neurodevelopmental Psychology (INPP), the TLR reflex, if retained, directly interferes with spatial awareness and prevents the eyes from converging fully (potentially making reading and counting much more difficult).
+The STNR reflex, if retained, may also interfere with vertical eye tracking, making it extremely difficult to read columns of numbers.

 We have different programme options available, to best suit your family’s needs.
 These vary in duration and intensity (from 2-6 months) and can be done at home or in clinic.